SoulKa/ph2-model-inspector-docs/docs/README.md

 Go to the [latest release](https://github.com/SoulKa/ph2-model-inspector-server/releases/latest) from the [server repository](https://github.com/SoulKa/ph2-model-inspector-server) and download `PH2.Model.Inspector.exe`.
 This executable is built with [nexe](https://github.com/nexe/nexe) and includes all dependencies.

+### Option 2: Run optimized source code directly

+1. Go to the [latest release](https://github.com/SoulKa/ph2-model-inspector-server/releases/latest) from the [server repository](https://github.com/SoulKa/ph2-model-inspector-server) and download `build.zip`.
+2. Extract the ZIP to a desired location
+3. Open a [Node.js](https://nodejs.org/) terminal in the extracted directory and run `node .`

-### Option 2: Run server source directly with prebuilt webUI
+### Option 3: Run server source directly with prebuilt webUI

 1. Clone the [server repository](https://github.com/SoulKa/ph2-model-inspector-server).
-Open a terminal inside the server directory, then execute `npm i` and `npm start`.
+Open a [Node.js](https://nodejs.org/) terminal inside the server directory, then execute `npm i` and `npm run dev`.
 The server API can be reached under http://localhost:8080/api
 2. Download the `build.zip` from the [latest release](https://github.com/SoulKa/ph2-model-inspector-client/releases/latest) of the webUI
-3. Extract the ZIP and place it under `/public` in the server directory
+3. Extract the ZIP and place it under `/public` in the server directory.
+The webUI is now available under http://localhost:8080

-### Option 3: Run server and React webUI manually
+### Option 4: Run server and React webUI manually

 1. Clone the [server repository](https://github.com/SoulKa/ph2-model-inspector-server).
-Open a terminal inside the server directory, then execute `npm i` and `npm run dev`.
+Open a [Node.js](https://nodejs.org/) terminal inside the server directory, then execute `npm i` and `npm run dev`.
 The server API can be reached under http://localhost:8080/api
 2. Clone the [webUI repository](https://github.com/SoulKa/ph2-model-inspector-client).
 Then run `npm i` and `npm start` in it

 ## Prerequisits